gabrielweyer/azure-functions-telemetry/README.md

 ### Telemetry processors support

-**Note**: the built-in integration does **not** support telemetry processors.
+:memo: The built-in integration does **not** support telemetry processors.
 I've added support so that you can use the same extension method than when registering a telemetry processor in ASP.NET Core:

 ```csharp
 builder.Services.AddApplicationInsightsTelemetryProcessor<YourTelemetryProcessor>();